Blog

 Please read our article What to know before starting your own Homemade Kombucha or Help!
 My Kombucha tastes like vinegar.

-For best brewing results please follow our instructions carefully and your next batch should taste much nicer!
+For best kombucha brewing results please follow our kombucha instructions carefully and your next batch should taste much nicer!

 What should my SCOBY look like when the kombucha is finished?

-SCOBYs can vary in size, shape and colour depending on the shape of the container and the type of tea and sugar used.
+Kombucha SCOBY can vary in size, shape and colour depending on the shape of the kombucha brewing glass jar, the type of kombucha tea and sugar used.
 If you have followed the instructions then it is likely your SCOBY will be perfectly fine – even if it does look a bit strange.

 Please find examples of the physical variations you can see in a normal SCOBY below.